social-protocols/social-protocols.github.io/content/articles/what-is-a-social-protocol/index.md

 This user and their followers hold strong opinions.
 When someone challenges their worldview, the followers overwhelm the critic with harsh or even abusive responses.
 If the critic doesn't withdraw, they're blocked, while those who most aggressively defend the orthodoxy might be retweeted and rewarded with new followers.

-This simplified example illustrates how a particular set of informal rules—a *social protocol*—-can emerge organically within a like--minded community to enforce its worldview, driven and enabled by platform rules.
+This simplified example illustrates how a particular set of informal rules -- a *social protocol* -- can emerge organically within a like-minded community to enforce its worldview, driven and enabled by platform rules.

 ## News Aggregators as Social Protocols

 Another example of a social protocol is the news aggregator.
-Hacker News, for instance, uses formal rules-—upvotes and moderator enforcement—-to determine which stories appear at the top of the front page.
+Hacker News, for instance, uses formal rules -- upvotes and moderator enforcement -- to determine which stories appear at the top of the front page.
 Because top-ranked stories naturally receive the most attention, this combination of formal rules and informal community preferences focuses collective attention on specific topics, reinforcing certain interests and norms within the Hacker News community.

 ## Email as a Social Protocol

-Email is also a social protocol, mixing formal rules (like inbox delivery and spam filters) with informal etiquette.
+Email is also a social protocol, mixing formal rules with informal etiquette.
 The basic formal rule is simple: you send an email, and I periodically check my inbox, reading emails based on sender and subject relevance.
 Informal conventions add nuance: checking email too infrequently or using email for frequent, short interactions (better suited to SMS or chat) violates these unspoken norms.

 ## Formal vs. Informal Rules